thacheshirecat/Game-Corner/README.md

 Setup Instructions:

-    1. Clone the repository from https://github.com/thacheshirecat/WordCounter
+    1. Clone the repository from https://github.com/thacheshirecat/WordCounterMVC
-    2. navigate to the WordCounter.Solution/WordCounter/Models folder
+    2. navigate to the WordCounterMVC.Solution/WordCounter folder in the terminal
-    3. Run WordCounter.exe
+    3. Run dotnet run and navigate to LocalHost:5000 in your browser

 Description:
 This program was designed using C# and tested with MSTest.
 The program allows the user to enter one word, followed by a string of words and the program will evaluate how many times the first word is used in the second string.